 Nossrat added that “education is our duty and its performance a worship for humanity.”
 Recalling the original tree planting, he asked guests to mark their calendars for the next reunion: April 21, 2067.

 “Let’s all promise we will meet here again in 45 years,” he said, a twinkle in his eye.
 “Don’t be late.”

-Note: Historical photos in banner and Flickr album courtesy of Hamid Nossrat
+Note: Plaque and historical photos in banner and Flickr album courtesy of Hamid Nossrat